Business

 - A shift from hype-driven investing to fundamentals: recurring revenue, retention, and margin

-Australian scale-ups that meet these criteria—fast customer growth, subscription models, strong retention are now hitting investor radars in the US, UK, Canada, and Asia.
+Australian scale-ups that meet these criteria: fast customer growth, subscription models, and strong retention are now hitting investor radars in the US, UK, Canada, and Asia.

 Investor Playbook: How to Evaluate Australian Tech Opportunities in 2025